 The Sears Card can only be used at Sears locations and services, as well as Kmart.
 This includes Sears Auto Centers, Sears Dental, and Sears Optical.

-The Sears MasterCard can be used anywhere MasterCard is accepted, which is pretty much everywhere.
+The Shop Your Way Mastercard can be used anywhere Mastercard is accepted, which is pretty much everywhere.

 Upgrading to the Mastercard